Table of Contents

 window.location.href = 'https://www.landbot.io'

-On some occasions, we might need to pass information between Landbot and the site where the bot is embedded or another way round or even both ways.
-In this article, we are going to show you how to do this.
+On some occasions, we might need to pass information between Landbot and the site where the bot is embedded or the way around or even both ways.
 Bear in mind that this is only applicable to embedded Landbots, and cannot be tested on the preview page.

 There are different methods to pass such information: